awsdocs/amazon-rds-user-guide/doc_source/MariaDB.Procedural.Replication.GTID.md

    mysql> UNLOCK TABLES;
    ```

 1. In the Amazon RDS Management Console, add the IP address of the server that hosts the external MariaDB database to the VPC security group for the Amazon RDS MariaDB DB instance\.
-For more information on modifying a VPC security group, go to [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For more information on modifying a VPC security group, go to [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

    The IP address can change when the following conditions are met:
    + You are using a public IP address for communication between the external source instance and the DB instance\.